 Following years of campaigning and perseverance, a seismic change in public opinion on abortion had taken place.
 With the 8th amendment now repealed, Ireland’s Government has committed to delivering legislation which legalizes abortion care on a woman’s own indication in the first twelve weeks of pregnancy.

-As of January this year, the Irish Family Planning Association provides early medical abortion up to 9 weeks of pregnancy.
+As of January 2018, the Irish Family Planning Association provides early medical abortion up to 9 weeks of pregnancy.
 Abortion care is free for women living in the Republic of Ireland.
 For more details please visit www.ifpa.ie.

 Meet some of the people who tirelessly campaigned to repeal the eighth amendment, what it means to them and the future of women and girls in Ireland.